shtukaresearch/ethswarm-deployments/DESIGN.md

         network: str = "mainnet"
     ) -> List[ContractDeployment]:
         """
-        Get all deployments of a contract across all versions
+        Get all distinct deployments of a contract across all versions

+        Returns only unique deployments (by address).
+If the same contract address appears in multiple versions (e.g., Token contract), only one entry is returned with the earliest version where it appeared.

         Args:
             contract_name: Name of contract (canonical or legacy)
             network: Network name ("mainnet" or "testnet")

         Returns:
-            List of ContractDeployment objects, sorted by version
+            List of ContractDeployment objects with distinct addresses, sorted chronologically by first appearance (earliest version first)

+        Example:
+            If StakeRegistry was deployed at 0xAAA in v0.4.0, then redeployed at 0xBBB in v0.9.1, this returns two deployments:
+            - StakeRegistry at 0xAAA (version="v0.4.0")
+            - StakeRegistry at 0xBBB (version="v0.9.1")

+            If Token remains at 0xdBF... across all versions, this returns one deployment:
+            - Token at 0xdBF... (version="v0.4.0")
         """

     def event_abi(